OCR-D/ocrd-website/site/en/models.md

 # Models for OCR-D processors

 OCR engines rely on pre-trained models for their recognition.
-Every engine has its own internal format(s) for models, some support central storage of models at a specific location (tesseract, ocropy, kraken) while others require the full path to a model (calamari).
+Every engine has its own internal format(s) for models.
+Some support central storage of models at a specific location (tesseract, ocropy, kraken) while others require the full path to a model (calamari).